davisk-34/davisk-34.github.io/README.md

 <details>
   <summary>Tech Comm Note 5: Basic Function Document</summary>

  *The idea of a Basic Functional Document (BFD) is one that explains just enough to get the job done.
-A BFD will answer/demonstrate the following:*
+A BFD will answer the following questions:*

+- What is the product?
+- Why would anyone want it?
+- Does it have dependencies?
+- Where can I get it?
+- How do I install it?
+- How do I complete a simple task?
 </details>

 <br/>